This blog may contain affiliate links. Read our disclosure policy for more info.

 Stoke Hotel is a very good budget option that includes breakfast.
 It’s located right in town and has really good reviews!

-Related read: Check out the best places to stay in Revelstoke.
+For more ideas on where to stay you can check out our blog on the best places to stay in Revelstoke.

 13. Glacier National Park/Rogers Pass